PERSISTENCE MEETS VIGOR

 $28.50 – $210.00

-Red clover establishes easily and rapidly but isn’t as drought-tolerant or winter-hardy as alfalfa.
+Extremely versatile, multipurpose clover that establishes easily and rapidly.
+Not as drought-tolerant, winter-hardy or long-lived as alfalfa.

 Best Use: Pasture, haylage, dry hay or cover crop